Summer Blooms in the Kogelberg: Walking the Palmiet River Trail

 Above: Watsonia in bloom against the evening light in Kogelberg Nature Reserve.

-While wandering along the trail, camera and field guide in hand, the plethora of wildflowers encountered in this extraordinary fynbos encourages slow progress and much time spent on hands and knees admiring these beauties up close.
-The fluffy white inflorescences of Lanaria lanata, also known as the kapokblom in Afrikaans, can be seen all along the trail from November to January, looking like fluffy lambs’ tails emerging from narrow serrated leaves with small honey-scented mauve flowers.
+While wandering along the trail, camera and field guide in hand, marvelling at the treasure trove of wildflowers you encounter in this extraordinary fynbos slows your progress and means you spend much time on your hands and knees admiring these beauties up close.
+The downy white inflorescences of Lanaria lanata, also known as the kapokblom in Afrikaans, can be seen all along the trail from November to January, looking like fluffy lambs’ tails emerging from narrow serrated leaves with small honey-scented mauve flowers.
 Their flowering is strongly fire-driven.

 Top: Disa racemosa.
 Above: Moraea ramosissima.

-In the wetter areas early summer brought blooms from several relatively common but no less beautiful orchids, such as Disa racemosa with its spectacular pink flowers that arrive in fynbos throughout the CFR after fire.
+In the wetter areas early summer brought blooms from several relatively common but no less beautiful orchids, such as Disa racemosa with its spectacular pink flowers that arrive in fynbos throughout the Cape floristic region after fire.
 Along streams the cheerful yellow blooms of Moraea ramosissima could also be seen.
-The delicately veined purple blooms of the geophyte Therianthus bracteolatus, also known as Common Summerpipes, added to the fireworks of colour in the post fire fynbos.
+The delicately veined purple blooms of the bulb Therianthus bracteolatus, also known as common summerpipes, added to the fireworks of colour in the post-fire fynbos.

 Top: Tritoniopsis antholyza.
 Above: Disa bivalvata.

 So why not head along and see this stunning mountain nature reserve for yourself?
 You’ll reach the Kogelberg Nature Reserve, run by CapeNature, along a 6km well-maintained dirt road, then buy hiking permits (that you should carry with you) at the reserve office at Oudebosch.